k8hertweck/bacterialGenomics/README.md

 * To log out of your cloud instance, type `exit` or simply close the shell window.
 * You can have multiple bash shells open at once; it is common to have one open for your cloud instance and another to access your local computer
+* If you accidentally execute a command and do not want it to run to completion, use `control + c` (but if a script has partially executed, files may still be affected)
+* If the network connection (e.g., internet) stalls out while you are connected to your cloud instance and running a script, you may need to log back in and rerun the script
 * If you execute a script multiple times, you may receive minor error messages (e.g., `mkdir: cannot create directory`), but the script should still run to completion
 * If you encounter difficulty and would like to start over completely,